doulabglobal/vigia-incubanet-framework/vif/10-templates.md

 - Foresight integration ([Vigía Futura](https://www.doulab.net/vigia-futura))
 - Governance transparency

-These tools can be adapted, localized, expanded, or integrated directly into digital platforms (e.g., IncubaNet OS).
+These tools can be adapted, localized, expanded, or integrated directly into digital platforms (e.g., Incubation OS).

 ---